icopy-site/awesome/docs/awesome/github-cheat-sheet.md

 [*Read more about the Git `branch` command.*](http://git-scm.com/docs/git-branch)

 ### Fixup and Autosquash
-If there is something wrong with a previous commit (https://github.com/tiimgreen/github-cheat-sheet/blob/master/can be one or more from HEAD), for example `abcde`, run the following command after you've amended the problem:
+If there is something wrong with a previous commit (can be one or more from HEAD), for example `abcde`, run the following command after you've amended the problem:
 ```bash
 $ git commit --fixup=abcde
 $ git rebase abcde^ --autosquash -i